-No Wi-Fi No Problem: How to Use Your Phone as a Mobile Hotspot
+No Wi-Fi No Problem: How To Use Your Phone as a Mobile Hotspot

 Mobile phone hotspots allow busy people the convenience of a safe and familiar Wi-Fi connection wherever they have coverage.